walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

 The live workflow uses three repository secrets (organisation API key and portal login) and the organisation ID variable, with no dedicated environment.
-It runs all 21 cases on pushes to the WAL-1423 investigation branches; the report for each run is the evidence for that revision.
+It runs 15 unattended cases on pushes to the WAL-1423 investigation branches; the six payment cases remain local and operator-assisted.
+Each report is evidence only for its exact revision and selected cases.
 Manual dispatch becomes available once the workflow reaches the default branch.
-See the [operator guide](ITB-WALLET.md).

-Keep the PR draft as requested.
-Resolve the external wallet and issuer blockers, apply the DC API trust wiring once its API becomes available, and rerun against the actual merged revisions.
-Failures, timeouts and unexecuted cases must remain non-passing; WAL-1423 stays open until the required matrix passes.
+The current gate is an issuer-accepted wallet-provider key attestation with truthful WE BUILD profile claims and status.
+The strict runner must then pass 15/15 in CI and all 21 with operator authentication where needed.
+Failures, timeouts and unexecuted cases remain non-passing; WAL-1423 stays open.